microchip-pic-avr-solutions/sip-mc-development-board-an1299-dspic33cdv64mc106/README.md

 X2C-Scope is a third-party plug-in in MPLAB X, which helps in real-time diagnostics.
 The application firmware comes with the initialization needed to interface the controller with the host PC to enable data visualization through the X2C-Scope plug-in.
 Ensure the X2C-Scope plug-in is installed.
 For more information on how to set up a plug-in, refer to either the [Microchip Developer Help page](https://microchipdeveloper.com/mplabx:tools-plugins-available) or the [web page.](https://x2cscope.github.io/docs/MPLABX_Plugin.html)

-1. To establish serial communication with the host PC, connect a micro-USB cable between the host PC and **connector J16** on the MCLV-48V-300W Inverter Board.
+1. To establish serial communication with the host PC, connect a micro-USB cable between the host PC and **connector J12** on the dsPIC33CDVL64MC106 Motor Control Development Board.
 This interface is also used for programming.

 2. Ensure the application is configured and running as described under section [5.2 Basic Demonstration](#52-basic-demonstration) by following steps 1 through 11.